Higher education associated with reduced heart failure risk after myocardial infarction

 European Heart Rhythm Association (EHRA)

-Our mission: To improve the quality of life of the European population by reducing the impact of cardiac arrhythmias and reduce sudden cardiac death.
+Our mission is ‘’to improve the quality of life of the population by reducing the impact of cardiac rhythm disturbances and reduce sudden cardiac death’’

 Heart Failure Association of the ESC